 I graduated from high school at the top of my class with a 3.88 grade point average.
 Even though I achieved straight A’s my senior year and passed three AP classes, I still struggled with the ACT.

 For many students, even some of the smartest, standardized testing is challenging.
 It can be particularly difficult for children with learning disabilities or those who experience any type of performance anxiety.
-Even though there are a million arguments against standardized testing in the classroom it is still one of the most popular forms of academic performance evaluation.

 If your child struggles with standardized testing or needs to score well on a specific type of standardized test, such as the SAT, ACT or ISEE, then working with a tutor that specializes in standardized testing can be very effective.